yfuks/ft_2048/README.md

 ##Launch (only works on UNIX system)

-Git clone this repository then go to the created directory and type :
+Git clone this repository then go to the created directory and type (in your terminal):
 ````
  $ make
 ````